kiankaas/personal-soccer-stats-analysis/README.md

 This repository serves as a mini project where I will dive into some analysis on my personal soccer stats.
 While it’s not meant to be a large-scale project, as my dataset only contains 3 years of game data, I’m excited to uncover trends and patterns through the analysis of basic stats such as goals, assists, and match scores.

 ## Background
 My team competes in two leagues each year: the Burnaby Mens Soccer League (BMSL) during the Fall, and the Knight Soccer League (KSL) during the Summer.
 The Fall season runs from September-March, and the Summer season runs from April-August.
+Both leagues are divided into skill-based divisions, with Division 1 (D1) being the highest level of competition, followed by Division 2 (D2) and Division 3 (D3) respectively.
 In addition to the regular league matches, friendly games are also arranged throughout the year, typically between seasons.
 The BMSL also hosts a tournament-style cup every season, adding an extra competitive edge to the year.
 Although I only track basic stats, as I don't have access to my own advanced data/statistics, this project allows me to apply data analysis techniques to explore my performance across different seasons and leagues, even with a smaller dataset.

 ## The Data
 I manually tracked my soccer stats in a Google Sheets file, which I later exported as a CSV file titled [link]raw_soccer_stats.csv.
 The dataset contains a comprehensive record of every game my team has played, spanning 105 records across 9 columns.
 Each record represents a game, capturing key statistics like goals, assists, and match outcomes, among other details as shown below.